FINTLabs/fint-events/README.md

 `GET /fint-events/listeners`

+**Get redisson config**

+Return the redisson configuration values.
+Does not display redisson.yml if that is used.

+`GET /fint-events/redissonConfig`

 ## Reconnect

 When there is a need to reconnect the redisson client (when the default reconnection strategy from redisson does not work for some reason):